lsst-sitcom/sitcomtn-043/index.rst

 #.
 Turn the compressor back on.
 Let it operate for a few minutes to achieve equilibrium pressure.

 #.
 Open the valve at the gas bottle while watching the line pressures.
 When the high side pressure has reached 275-300 PSI (1900-2070 kPa), close the valve at the gas bottle.
+Note that it is very important that either the valve at the gas bottle or the valve connecting the tank fixture to the compressor fixture (yellow line in Figure 8) are closed when you turn on the compressor.
+The recharge process happens very fast, and if these are not closed, you can easily overcharge the system.

 #.
 Turn off the compressor.